BlackForge-31/NSR-AI/README.md

         // Example: Modify the AI's response by adding a custom prefix and emoji event.setResponse("✨ [Addon] " + currentResponse + " 😊");

-        // You can also cancel the event if you want to prevent the AI's response from being sent to the player
+        // You can also cancel the event if you want to prevent the AI's response from being sent
         // event.setCancelled(true);
     }
 }